pravega/pravega/documentation/src/docs/pravega-concepts.md

     one of the Stream Segments based on Routing Key.
 For any Reader Group reading a Stream, each Stream Segment is assigned to one Reader in that
     Reader Group.

--   Each Stream Segment is stored in a combination of Tier 1 and Tier 2 storage.
+-   Each Stream Segment is stored in a combination of Tier 1 and Tier 2 Storage.
     The tail of the Segment is stored in Tier 1 providing low latency reads and writes.
 The rest of the Segment is stored in Tier 2, providing high throughput read access with horizontal scalability and low cost.